gemi254/ControlAssist-ESP32-ESP8266/README.md

 ## Compile
-Download library files and place them on ./libraries directory under ArduinoProjects Then include the **controlAssist.h** in your application and compile..
+Download library files and place them on ./libraries directory under ArduinoProjects Then include the **ControlAssist.h** in your application and compile..

 + compile for arduino-esp3 or arduino-esp8266.
 + In order to compile you must install **WebSocketsServer** library.